nerocide/bananapi-cm4_turing-pi2/README.md

 ## Ansible playbooks

-This is some helpfull playbook for bpi-cm4)
+This is some helpfull playbook for bpi-cm4

 ### [bpi-cm4-armbian-setup.yml](ansible/bpi-cm4-armbian-setup.yml)

-Can disable wifi card to prevent board from heating up Can disable ramlog
+* enable/disable wifi card to prevent board from heating up
+* enable/disable ramlog

 #### Avallable variables
     wifi_enable: true     # enable wifi or not